Conquering the biggest data challenge

 Rituals was launched in 2000 and has grown into a must-have Home & Body cosmetics brand over the years.
 The goal of its campaign stems from their ambition for continuous growth: increasing revenue in its primary markets, namely the Netherlands and Germany, all the while growing in all other countries where Rituals resides (Europe and the United States).
 How?
-By improving their organic findability.
+By partnering with Dept and improving their organic findability.

-Besides rationalization, the right international tagging had to be added (“hreflang” and Search Console).
+Besides rationalisation, the right international tagging had to be added (“hreflang” and Search Console).
 And of course, each language had different countries and currencies.
-Because of the large amount of pages and duplicates, Google failed to pick up on the pages in the way that it should have.
+Because of the large number of pages and duplicates, Google failed to pick up on the pages in the way that it should have.
 The choice was made to make one version indexable per language/currency.
 The following considerations were taken into account:

 - The link value of the duplicates could not be lost, which is why 301-redirects were moved from the duplicate pages to the main page.

 - The pages that were to disappear still needed to be available for campaigns and check out, which is why duplicates of those pages were created.
 However, these duplicate pages aren’t visible in search engines.
 Consequently, a ‘disallow’ in the robots.txt (crawlability & indexability) and, for the completeness, a ‘noindex’ were added to the “new” duplicate pages.